-- People defined meaningful relationships as ones built on trust, authenticity, and acceptance.
+Meaningful relationships are ones built on trust, authenticity, and acceptance.

-- People find that meaningful relationships are built in person and supported digitally.
+Meaningful relationships are built through in-person interactions and further supported digitally.

 Once we had gathered all relevant research, we used clustering techniques to identify common themes.
-Then, we dot-voted on the opportunity spaces we were most interested in.
-The three key opportunity spaces we focused on were:
+Then, we dot-voted and found 3 key opportunity spaces:

 These areas are all supported through insights from our interviews, which reveal that sharing experiences creates common ground between people, which in turn leads to more meaningful relationships over time.
-The opportunity we found for the BBC was that Object-Based Media should promote social interactions through shared media and experiences in the physical world.
+The opportunity we found for the BBC was that Object-Based Media should promote social interactions through shared media and experiences in the physical world in order to balance the addictive effect that media consumption can have.
 Using research on the impact of Internet of Things, we saw a world in which the physical and digital were connected.
 With this in mind, we completed a few rounds of ideation and built upon each other's ideas through a tool called Round Robin.